 - On a floured surface, roll dough to fit a 9-in. pie plate.
 Transfer pastry to an ungreased pie plate; trim and flute edges.
 Bake at 350° for 10 minutes.

 - In a large bowl, combine salmon, cheese, green pepper, onion, flour, salt and pepper; spoon into crust.
 Combine the eggs and milk; pour over salmon mixture.

-- Bake for 50-55 minutes or until a knife inserted near the center comes out clean.
+- Bake for 50-55 minutes or until a knife inserted in the center comes out clean.
 Let stand for 10 minutes before cutting.
-Yield: 6 servings.

 Nutrition Facts1 piece: 438 calories, 27g fat (12g saturated fat), 181mg cholesterol, 903mg sodium, 22g carbohydrate (4g sugars, 1g fiber), 26g protein.

 We did not care for this recipe, will not make again.